All Episodes

 We do everything demographically when we take polls.

-Um under this economy, it's looking really good.
+Under this economy, it's looking really good.

-a lot of opportunity.
+A lot of opportunity.

 I like to study research all the time.